j1ai/Android-Mobile-Application/README.md

 ### chernou1:

-* added login activty and made it the launcher
-* email and password are both "asdf"
+* register now goes through course activity and update syllabus activity
-* signing in brings us to the menu activity done by Chubbles6
+* sign in goes straight to the menu activity
-* added option in menu activity to sign out and return to sign in page

 ### NOTE: